-The future of Bloom in the city is strong.
-Building on the foundations established in 2012 and 2013, we have ambition to use Bloom to achieve a number of key objectives:
+Building on the foundations established since 2012, we continue to use Bloom to achieve a number of key objectives:

 - Community cohesion and development: by bringing businesses, residents and students together on a common platform